integer-net/solr-magento1/README.md

 your search request, the fuzzy search will look for similar words, increasing the chance of finding a match.

 ### Boost Products or Attributes
 Use your catalog search as a marketing feature to increase the sales of certain products.
 You can either select individual or a bunch of products to boost, or you can boost an attribute.
 Whenever one of these boosted products or attributes are a match with the search term, they are ranked higher than usual.

+### Use second Solr Core to avoid downtime during Indexing
+If you have a second Solr core available (you should!), you can use that to run the indexing process on while the first core still serves the search during that time.
+Once indexing is finished, the cores will be switched automatically in an atomic operation.

 ## Requirements
 - Magento Community Edition 1.7 to 1.9